Visit Antwerp

 • Woman and child engaging with a large interactive map table; both smiling and pointing to different elements on the digital surface in a warmly lit room.

-• Led UX/UI and multimedia design for a city-scale visitor center experience.
+• Directed the UX/UI and multimedia design for a multi-room visitor center.

-• Translated historical and cultural content into accessible, engaging experiences.
+• Translated dense historical and cultural archives into engaging, interactive installations.

 • Woman interacting with a horizontal touchscreen exhibit focused on craftsmanship and local industry, featuring large visuals and text in a softly lit space.